By Chuck Patton, Green Coffee Buyer

 Processing coffee is the act of removing the layers of skin, pulp, mucilage, and parchment that surround a coffee bean—the raw ingredient that the farmer will sell.
 How a grower chooses to process the coffee will have a profound impact on how that coffee tastes.

 Given that PT’s and Bird Rock are currently offering coffees that have gone through several different processing techniques, we thought it might be helpful to go over what these techniques are and how they affect the flavor of the coffee.
-While there are several ways to process coffee, with countless variations of each, I will stick to the main ones we usually carry, plus a few interesting twists on traditional methods that we now have in stock from some of the talented growers that we work with.
+While there are several ways to process coffee, with countless variations of each, I will stick to the main ones we usually carry, plus a few interesting twists on traditional methods that we regularly have in stock from some of the talented Direct Trade partners that we work with.

 Washed Process Coffee | 📷 Jeff Taylor

 Most of the coffee we sell is “washed,” or wet-processed.
 For this process, the freshly-harvested coffee cherries are de-pulped, which removes the skin and most of the fruit around the bean.
 The coffee then is placed in tanks where it is allowed to naturally ferment for 18-24 hours.
-This fermentation works to remove mucilage, which is a sugary, slimy substance that surrounds the bean.
+This fermentation begins to break down the mucilage, which is a sugary, slimy substance that surrounds the bean.

-Bird Rock's Guatemala La Joya is washed, while PT’s new Mama Cata Toña from Panama is another wonderful example of a wet-processed coffee.
+Washed coffees tend to be floral and citrusy.
+Bird Rock's Guatemala La Joya is washed, while PT’s Mama Cata Toña from Panama is another wonderful example of a wet-processed coffee.

 Natural Process Coffee | 📷 Jeff Taylor

 The second most common process that we carry is natural or dry-processed.
 Ripe cherries are laid out on a patio or on Kenyan beds, fruit intact, and the coffee is allowed to dry slowly.
-Once dry, the fruit is stripped away from the bean.
+Once dry, the fruit is stripped away from the bean in a depulping machine.
 Coffees that are dry-processed tend to be fruitier and can be very intense and berry-like.

-Both PT’s and Bird Rock are offering a coffee from Ethiopia, Gedeo, which is a good example of a classic, naturally-processed coffee.
+Both PT’s and Bird Rock have offered a coffee from Ethiopia, Gedeo, which is a good example of a classic, naturally-processed coffee.
 This particular coffee works wonderfully as espresso, evidenced by Bird Rock’s roast winning a Gold Medal at this year’s Golden Bean Awards.

 Honey Process Coffees at Loma La Gloria | 📷 Chuck Patton

 Honeyed coffee has grown in popularity over the last few years, especially in countries like Costa Rica and El Salvador.
-For Honeyed coffee, the harvested cherries are de-pulped, then the coffee is immediately placed on beds for slow drying—bits of pulp/fruit actually dry on the coffee.
-Depending on how much pulp is left on the coffee, Honeyed can be classified as Yellow, Red, or Black.
+For Honeyed coffee, the harvested cherries are de-pulped, then the coffee is immediately placed on beds for slow drying—bits of pulp/fruit included.
+Depending on how much pulp is left on the coffee, Honeyed coffee can be classified as Yellow, Red, or Black.
 Coffee processed in this way tends to be fruity like a natural and a little creamier in mouthfeel than a washed coffee.

 More Variations on a Theme: